Animadversio/Animadversio.github.io/_academic_notes/Note on Selective Attention.md

-**Note**: Tracking eye / pupil size can help judge the attention level!

-* Very large effect!
-Can be used to judge attention.

 ### Filter Model: Early Filter/Attenuator/ Late Filter

 **Experiment**: Dual channel sentence input -> attend to one of them

 * Un-attended message / signal is attenuated / filter out at early stage!
 * But stimulus saliency / system's default gain also matters
   *  "Your own name" and some alert message is very salient!!
-* However, some information can get through, masking channel can
+* However, some information can get through, masking channel can get attended to if it's salient enough